-Appendix V False Acceptance Rate (FAR)
+Appendix V False Acceptance Rate and Sampling

-- In measuring the accuracy and effectiveness of e-KYC solutions, the FAR may be considered a useful measurement as it captures the capability of the solution to identify non-genuine on-boarding cases.
-Generally, a lower FAR indicates thatthe e-KYC solution has correctly identified non-genuine or fraudulent onboarding cases on a regular basis. - FAR shall be measured based on the number of complete27 identification and verification cased processed under e-KYC. - 3.
+- 1. In measuring the accuracy and effectiveness of e-KYC solutions, the FAR may be considered a useful measurement as it captures the capability of the solution to identify non-genuine identification and verification cases.
+Generally, a lower FAR indicates that the e-KYC solution has correctly identified non-genuine or fraudulent identification and verification attempts on a regular basis. - 2.
+FAR shall be measured based on the number of complete identification and verification cased processed under e-KYC. - 3.
 In determining FAR, a Labuan KRI shall conduct audits to classify identification and verification cases into genuine and non-genuine cases.
 Where it is not feasible for a Labuan KRI to audit every identification and verification case facilitated through e-KYC, a Labuan KRI may adopt a sampling approach.
-In doing so, a Labuan KRI shall ensure that the data used to determine FAR is random, unbiased and representative of the customer base. - 4.
-A Labuan KRI shall conduct audit and submit Appendix VI. - 5.
-A Labuan KRI to ensure that the overall FAR for the e-KYC solution does not exceed 5%.
-However, the level of FAR should also take into consideration the number of identification and verification cases, and the risks associated with inaccurate identification for a particular product or service offered through e-KYC. - 6.
-Generally, for e-KYC solutions leveraging the use of artificial intelligence, FAR should reduce with the increase in on-boarding cases processed.
+In doing so, a Labuan KRI shall adopt a risk-based sampling approach in determining the appropriate sample size for each module of the e-KYC solution and ensure that the sample size data used to determine FAR is random, unbiased and representative of the entire population of customers. - 4.
+In respect of paragraph 3 of this Appendix, a Labuan KRI shall conduct the audits on the first six months of e-KYC implementation.
+After the first six months of e-KYC implementation, the Board would need to determine and ensure that the frequency of audits conducted by the Labuan KRI commensurate with its risks and vulnerabilities. - 5.
+In determining the appropriate sample size and group, a Labuan KRI shall ensure that FAR calculations are based on total sample case tested (i.e. if 1,000 cases were tested as the sample size, then the FAR data submitted must be based on the 1,000 cases sampled). - In determining the appropriate sampling approach, a Labuan KRI shall at minimum take into consideration the following sampling dimensions to ensure that FAR results from the sample size tested appropriately reflects the severity of any FAR threshold breaches:

-27 A complete identification and verification case processed under e-KYC is defined as a case where the customer has completed only the e-KYC checks as described in paragraph 2 of Appendix VI.
+&lt;sup>27 A complete identification and verification case processed under e-KYC is defined as a case where the customer has completed only the e-KYC checks as described in paragraph 2 of Appendix VI.
+This includes cases where e-KYC for individuals related to legal persons are implemented.
 This does not include other steps in the e-KYC processes (e.g credit transfer).